 - 1 tablespoon fresh thyme

 - 1 cup heavy whipping cream, plus more for garnish (optional)

 - fresh parsley, chopped, for garnish (optional)

 - In a large dutch oven over medium heat, warm extra virgin olive oil.
-Add sweet onion, celery, garlic, thyme, basil, salt, and pepper and cook, stirring frequently, until onions are translucent, about 8 to 9 minutes.2 tablespoon extra virgin olive oil, 1 sweet onion, 1 stalk celery, 1 1/2 teaspoon fresh garlic, 1 tablespoon fresh thyme, 1 teaspoon dried basil, 1/2 teaspoon salt, 1/2 teaspoon black pepper
+Add sweet onion, celery, garlic, thyme, basil, salt, and pepper and cook, stirring frequently, until onions are translucent, about 8 to 9 minutes.2 tablespoons extra virgin olive oil, 1 cup diced sweet onion, 1/2 cup diced celery, 1 1/2 teaspoon fresh minced garlic, 1 tablespoon fresh thyme, 1 teaspoon dried basil, 1/2 teaspoon salt, 1/2 teaspoon black pepper

 - Add flour and stir, coating vegetables.
 Continue to cook, stirring constantly, for 1 minute.1/2 cup all-purpose flour

 - While continuing to stir, pour in chicken broth, crushed tomatoes, and honey.4 cup chicken broth, 28 ounce crushed tomatoes, 1/2 tablespoon honey

 - Bring mixture to a boil, then reduce heat to a simmer.
 Allow soup to cook, uncovered, for 30 minutes, stirring occasionally.

 - Remove dutch oven from heat.
 Using an immersion blender or a food processor, blend soup until smooth or do desired texture.